-- The supervisor for a candidate shall be appointed when the area of research is (a) approved. - The co-supervisor and/or consultant may be appointed at any time when required. (b)
+- (a) The supervisor for a candidate shall be appointed when the area of research is approved. - (b) The co-supervisor and/or consultant may be appointed at any time when required.

 The area of research for the dissertation shall be determined before the candidate commences the research part of his programme of study.